ghostdogpr/caliban/vuepress/docs/docs/README.md

 val subscriptions = Subscriptions(???) val interpreter = graphQL(RootResolver(queries, mutations, subscriptions))
 ```
-All the fields of the subscription root case class MUST return `ZStream` objects.
+All the fields of the subscription root case class MUST return `ZStream` or `? => ZStream` objects.
 When a subscription request is received, an output stream of `ResponseValue` will be returned wrapped in an `ObjectValue`.